Salmon are a lifeblood of northwestern BC

 Protecting wild salmon is crucial to the economies, cultures and environment

 Northern Confluence works to protect the region’s salmon watersheds.
-We support scientific research, advocate for stronger provincial and federal safeguards, and call for land use planning that recognizes First Nations rights and title.
+We support scientific research, advocate for stronger provincial and federal safeguards and stewardship, and call for land use and watershed planning that recognizes First Nations rights and title and protects critical salmon habitat.